-COMMERCIAL CARPARK

-DURABILITY STATEMENT
+COMMERCIAL CARPARK DURABILITY STATEMENT

 The durability of ComFlor with an exposed soffit is dependent on the protection provided by the coating and the type of exposure it is subjected to.
-It has been determined (by 'exposure farms' and monitoring of existing buildings) that a Z275 coating can provide full and satisfactory service for the design life (and beyond) of any building, dependant on its macro and microclimate exposure.
+It has been determined (by 'exposure farms' and monitoring of existing buildings) that a Z275 coating can provide full and satisfactory service for the design life (and beyond) of many buildings, dependant on the building's macro and microclimate exposure.